blitzagency/django-chatterbox/README.rst

         :target: https://pypi.python.org/pypi/django-chatterbox

-Djanog Chatterbox is an Apache2 Licensed Social aggregation tool written with modularity in mind.
+Django Chatterbox is an Apache2 Licensed Social aggregation tool written with modularity in mind.

 Aggregating content from multiple social networks is not so much fun.
-First you have to handle OAuth, then acquiring keys, managing keys, writing api's to get data out of each social network, and then once you have it all, each social interaction looks different.
+First you have to handle OAuth, then acquiring keys, managing keys, writing api's to get data out of each social network, and then once you have it all, each social activity looks different.

 This is a pain...a huge pain.